Lets Roll

 Ah, the 90s.
 A time of American prosperity and success.
 The Soviet Union had fallen, America’s biggest rival for the past 70 years had fell.
 The Cold War was over and some historians even suggested that history itself was coming to an end with the victory of liberal democracy and capitalism.
 It was a happy decade.
 There were some bumps along the way of course.
 In 1993, the Government raided a cult in Waco, Texas that was stockpiling weapons, which led to the deaths of 86 people.
 In 1995, a white supremacist bombed a federal building in Oklahoma City in response to the Waco siege, killing 168 people.
 In 1999, inspired by the Oklahoma City bombing, two high schoolers walked into their school in Littleton, Colorado and murdered 12 students and a teacher.
 But overall, the 90s were a good time to be an American, the economy was booming and it seemed like it would go on forever.
 Americans really did feel invincible, until it all quite literally came crashing down on a late summers day in 2001.

-Throughout the past decade, few cities were more important than New York City.
+Through out the past decade, few cities were more important then New York City.
 It was the crown jewel city of America.
 A place where people of all religions, ethnic groups, languages, and orientations could prosper together, and New York was prospering.
-The stock market was higher than ever, and TV shows set in NYC like Friends and Seinfeld were at the forefront of pop culture.
+The stock market was higher then ever, and TV shows set in NYC like Friends and Seinfeld were at the forefront of pop culture.
 New York City was invincible, until it wasn’t.

 On September 11th, 2001, thousands of New Yorkers made their way to work, thousands of tourists saw the breathtaking sights the city had to offer.
 It was a typical day for New York, and then a plane took off.
 American Airlines flight 11 had taken off from Logan International in Boston on its way to Los Angeles.
 Unbeknownst to people on the ground, the plane had taken a sharp turn headed towards New York City, and at 8:46 AM it slammed right into the tallest building in the country.
 The North Tower of the World Trade Center Twin Towers buildings was a symbol of American economic power, and it was an iconic part of the NYC skyline.
 This must have been an accident right?
 Pilots don’t just hit skyscrapers.
 It just doesn’t happen.